 A Union general mechanic badly injured his hands while performing duties for his employer.
 The injured worker did not have a specific accident; instead, the injured worker developed bilateral carpal tunnel syndrome as a result of the repetitive job duties he performed for the employer over a 10 year period.
-Philadelphia Workers’ Compensation attorney Jonathan Koutcher of Pearson Koutcher Law previously litigated a Claim Petition on behalf of the injured worker that was granted by the Workers’ Compensation judge.
+Lawyers for Workers Comp of Pearson Koutcher Law previously litigated a Claim Petition on behalf of the injured worker that was granted by the Workers’ Compensation judge.
 The injured worker was receiving ongoing wage loss benefits and underwent an additional wrist surgery before settling his case.
 Importantly, the injured worker was nearing retirement age and there may have been a credit against his receipt of wage loss benefits in the near future if social security and pension benefits were received.
-Thus, Mr. Koutcher was able to maximize the injured worker’s settlement.
+Thus, Jonathon Koutcher of Pearson Koutcher Law was able to maximize the injured worker’s settlement.

 $95,000 Worker Comp Settlement for Injured Auto Parts Delivery Person from the Lehigh Valley

 The coordination of different kinds of benefits is critical when representing a client involved in a work-related accident.
-The attorneys at Pearson Koutcher Law have over three decades of experience representing injured workers in work-related accidents and understand the complexities of receiving multiple benefits and the importance of coordination of benefits.
+The lawyers for workers comp at Pearson Koutcher Law have over three decades of experience representing injured workers in work-related accidents and understand the complexities of receiving multiple benefits and the importance of coordination of benefits.

 Let us put our decades of experience to work for you, helping you navigate the complexities of the Workers’ Compensation laws.